hoodoer/JS-Tap/README.md

 Implant mode is more likely to work with applications as it doesn't involve all the extra iframe persistence code.

+#### BEX Beacon (Browser Extension)
+The **BEX Beacon** is a browser extension version of JS-Tap.
+It serves two primary purposes:
+1. **Passive Intelligence:** It monitors all browsing activity across all domains (configurable via whitelist), capturing cookies, localStorage, and navigation events without requiring an XSS vulnerability.
+2. **Active Dropper:** It can be tasked via the JS-Tap portal to inject a full JS-Tap implant into specific domains.
+This allows you to turn a simple browser extension into a delivery vehicle for full post-exploitation implants.

+The BEX Beacon uses the same app-layer encrypted communication as standard implants and includes features like CSP/X-Frame-Options header stripping to facilitate injection into strict environments.

+## Screenshotting Systems
+JS-Tap employs two distinct methods for capturing screenshots:

+### 1. html2canvas (Standard)
+Used by default in all implants.
+It attempts to reconstruct the page as a canvas element and export it as an image.
+This works well for most sites but can struggle with complex modern apps (like Reddit) or cross-origin images.

+### 2. Hybrid BEX-Assist (High Quality)
+When an implant is spawned by a **BEX Beacon**, it gains access to the extension's high-level browser APIs.
+In this mode, the implant asks the beacon to take the screenshot using `chrome.tabs.captureVisibleTab`.
+This results in a pixel-perfect, high-quality capture that bypasses all CSS/DOM limitations of `html2canvas`.
+This is the recommended mode for complex targets.

 ## Installation and Start
 Requires python3.
 A large number of dependencies are required for the jsTapServer, you are **highly** encouraged to use python virtual environments to isolate the libraries for the server software (or whatever your preferred isolation method is).

+### JS-Tap Server
 Example:
 ```
 mkdir jsTapEnvironment